CLiX-1/cmk_plugin_ms_intune/README.md

 # Checkmk Plugin: Microsoft Intune Special Agent

+The Microsoft Intune Special Agent is an extension for the monitoring software **Checkmk**.
+It can be integrated into Checkmk 2.3 or newer.

+You can download the extension package as an `.mkp` file from the [releases](../../releases) in this repository and upload it directly to your Checkmk site.
+See the Checkmk [documentation](https://docs.checkmk.com/latest/en/mkps.html) for details.

 ## Plugin Information
-The Microsoft Intune Special Agent can be integrated into Checkmk 2.3 or newer.

-You can download the `.mkp` file from the [releases](../../releases) in this repository and upload it directly to your Checkmk site.

 The Plugin provides monitoring for the following components:
 - Intune App Licenses